If you plan to buy a new Lenovo laptop in India, you must read my experience with the Laptop and after-sales service before deciding.

 There have been very few products that I have loathed and wrote a negative review.

-The biggest problem is not only the lemon products but the after-sales support of brands.
+The biggest problem is the lemon products and the after-sales support of brands.
 I am sharing this as Lenovo had pushed me to the brink.

 Issues Faced With Lenovo Product – Lenovo Yoga 710 (14 Inch, Intel Core i7 Laptop)

-Almost, 2.5 years back I bought the Lenovo Yoga 710 Laptop to write blog posts here on Candytech.
-I also own a high-end PC and a MacBook Pro, but sometimes I want to work on Windows instead of OSX for some specific tasks.
+Almost 2.5 years back, I bought the Lenovo Yoga 710 Laptop to write blog posts here on Candytech.
+Also, I own a high-end PC and a MacBook Pro, but sometimes I want to work on Windows instead of OSX for some specific tasks.

 Issues With Lenovo Laptop – Yoga 710

-Many users have posted heating issues with the Yoga 710 (link given below) on the Lenovo forum and there were some Bios updates to improve the fan profile.
+Many users have posted heating issues with the Yoga 710 (link given below) on the Lenovo forum.
+Lenovo asked for Bios updates to improve the fan profile.
+But nothing helped much.

 Nevertheless, in the summer of 2018, the laptop stopped working.
-My warranty was carry-in and the closest service center to my town is a 130 km journey(to and fro).
+My warranty was carry-in, and the closest service center to my town is a 130 km journey(to and fro).

 I took the day off and went to the service center.
 They confirmed that the motherboard is dead and will be replaced.

-More Failures and Headaches
+More Product Failures and Headaches

-It worked fine for a month and then again it stopped working.
+It worked fine for a month, and then again, it stopped working.
 I was again asked to visit the service center by customer care.

 They denied.
 They said we would replace the motherboard only.
 Once the laptop is out of warranty, you will have to pay for these repairs.
-I asked about the cost of motherboard replacement, they said it will cost around 30k when the laptop is out of warranty.
+I asked about the motherboard replacement cost, and they said it would cost around 30k when the laptop is out of warranty.

 Pathetic After Sales Support and Service

-Meanwhile, the laptop is with the service center and the person Mr. X from the service center threatened me on a call about taking back my laptop.
+Meanwhile, the laptop is with the service center, and the person, Mr. X from the service center, threatened me on a call about taking back my laptop.

-Filing the Court Case
+Resolution – Filing the Court Case

 I have filed the case with the local court (Lok Adalat) (spending extra money and time).